allegheny/cmpsc195sp12/source/cal/week02-1.markdown

 * When you have an image or other output that you think is worth noting, save it by printing it into your notebook.

 We'll take a few minutes to talk about lab books in this class and go through it with your partner.

+# BONUS: GET LOGGED IN

+Before we can do anything in class, we need to get [logged in](../labs/logging-in/2012-sp-logging-in.html).
+And, while we're at it, you should change your password.

 # Hands On #1
 Break into pairs and dive into our first lab.